Florida Accidents Caused by Texting While Driving

 Dolman Law Group Accident Injury Lawyers, PA is a personal injury and civil trial law firm based in Clearwater, Florida.
 Our attorneys only represent consumers like yourself, and never have and never will, represent an insurance company.

-, contact us.
+If you have been injured by a distracted driver, contact us.
 We will be more than happy to help you gain the compensation you deserve.
 You have to deal with the burden of your injury, you should not have to deal with the financial burden too.
 Call us for a free consultation today at (727) 451-6900.